CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 Its channel system allows for advanced update strategies, such as targeted beta tests and staged rollouts, while maintaining a high success rate across various user groups.

-For development teams in need of a reliable delta update solution, Capgo delivers a strong mix of performance, security, and flexibility.
+For development teams in need of a reliable delta update solution, CodePushGo delivers a strong mix of performance, security, and flexibility.

 ## Summary

 Delta updates significantly reduce payload sizes and speed up delivery for Capacitor apps.
-For instance, a typical 5MB bundle downloads in just 114ms via Capgo's global CDN [\[1\]](https://capgo.app/), showcasing the efficiency of this approach.
+For instance, a typical 5MB bundle downloads in just 114ms via CodePushGo's global CDN [\[1\]](https://capgo.app/), showcasing the efficiency of this approach.

 Performance metrics from real-world applications back up the value of delta updates: